Kyeong87/Kyeong87.github.io/_posts/leetcode/2022-05-02-RemoveDupliteSortedArray.md

+---
+title:  "[LeetCode - Easy] Remove Duplicates from Sorted Array"

+categories:
+  - LeetCode
+tags:
+  - [Coding Test, LeetCode]

+toc: true
+toc_sticky: true

+date: 2022-05-02
+last_modified_at: 2022-05-02
+---

-# Remove Duplicates from Sorted Array
+# 문제 (Easy) - Remove Duplicates from Sorted Array

 Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
 The relative order of the elements should be kept the same.